jaydon2020/AGL-Documentation/docs/06_Component_Documentation/10_agl_voice_agent_assistant.md

 Most of the above configuration variable are self explanatory, however, I'll dive deeper into the ones that might need some explanation.

 - **`store_voice_commands`**: This variable is used to enable/disable the storage of voice commands.
 If this variable is set to `1`, then the voice commands will be stored in the `base_audio_dir` directory.
 The voice commands are stored in the following format: `base_audio_dir/<timestamp>.wav`.
 The `timestamp` is the time at which the voice command was received by the voice agent service.

-- **`rasa_detached_mode`**: This variable is used to enable/disable the detached mode for the RASA NLU engine.
-If this variable is set to `1`, then the RASA NLU engine will be run in detached mode, i.e. the voice agent service won't run it and will assume that RASA is already running.
-This is useful when you want to run the RASA NLU engine on a separate machine.
-If this variable is set to `0`, then the RASA NLU engine will be run as a sub process of the voice agent service.

 - **`intents_vss_map`**: This is the path to the file that actually maps the intent output from our intent engine to the VSS signal specification.
 This file is in JSON format and contains the mapping for all the intents that we want to support.
 The default file looks like this: